Contrasting Cyclo Therapeutics (CYTH) & Its Competitors

 |2.42

-Cyclo Therapeutics presently has a consensus price target of $16.00, indicating a potential upside of 424.59%.
-As a group, “Industrial organic chemicals” companies have a potential upside of 17.42%.
-Given Cyclo Therapeutics’ stronger consensus rating and higher probable upside, analysts plainly believe Cyclo Therapeutics is more favorable than its peers.
+Cyclo Therapeutics currently has a consensus target price of $16.00, suggesting a potential upside of 447.95%.
+As a group, “Industrial organic chemicals” companies have a potential upside of 22.11%.
+Given Cyclo Therapeutics’ stronger consensus rating and higher possible upside, equities analysts clearly believe Cyclo Therapeutics is more favorable than its competitors.

 Institutional & Insider Ownership

-5.2% of Cyclo Therapeutics shares are held by institutional investors.
-Comparatively, 47.9% of shares of all “Industrial organic chemicals” companies are held by institutional investors.
-12.3% of Cyclo Therapeutics shares are held by company insiders.
-Comparatively, 11.7% of shares of all “Industrial organic chemicals” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+5.2% of Cyclo Therapeutics shares are owned by institutional investors.
+Comparatively, 47.9% of shares of all “Industrial organic chemicals” companies are owned by institutional investors.
+12.3% of Cyclo Therapeutics shares are owned by insiders.
+Comparatively, 11.7% of shares of all “Industrial organic chemicals” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Summary

-Cyclo Therapeutics peers beat Cyclo Therapeutics on 7 of the 13 factors compared.
+Cyclo Therapeutics competitors beat Cyclo Therapeutics on 7 of the 13 factors compared.

 Cyclo Therapeutics, Inc. engages in the development of cyclodextrin-based biopharmaceuticals for the treatment of disease.
 Its product candidates include Trappsol Cyclo, which treats Neimann-Pick Type C disease.
 The firm focuses on the development and commercialization of innovative cyclodextrin-based products for the treatment of people with serious and life threatening rare diseases and medical conditions.
 The company was founded by Charles E. Rick Strattan on August 9, 1990 and is headquartered in Gainesville, FL.